bnb-chain/bnb-chain.github.io/docs/beaconchain/develop/testnetandexplorer.md

 You can connect a node to the testnet by downloading the node binary and testnet configuration from [https://github.com/bnb-chain/node/releases](https://github.com/bnb-chain/node/releases).

-There is also a [web wallet](https://testnet.binance.org/en/) that can directly interact with the DEX. testnet.

 ### What is the Testnet good for?

 - Create your test address and get your testnet funds.